 - slide 1 of 2

-But far from representing death, the symbolism of Mourning Doves is actually more optimistic and spiritual.
+But far from representing death, the symbolism of mourning doves gives us optimism with its spirituality.
 Beyond their sorrowful song is a message of life, hope, renewal and peace.

-The Mourning Dove (Zenaidura macroura) is the most common species of dove found in North America.
-Because of their large population, they are considered the most popular bird game – hunted both for meat and sport.
+This beautiful bird (Zenaidura macroura) is the most common species of dove found in North America.
+Because they are plentiful, they are considered the most popular bird game – hunted both for meat and sport.

 A dove is in fact a small pigeon.
 There is no technical difference between a dove and a pigeon save that doves are depicted to have pointed tails and move in a more graceful manner.
 Grayish-brown in color, Mourning Doves drink water by sucking – a remarkable accomplishment for birds.

-Another remarkable feature of Mourning Doves is their monogamous nature.
+Another remarkable feature is their monogamous nature.
 Mates typically stick together for the long run and become very devoted parents.

 - slide 2 of 2